MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/facility-scheduling.md

 In order to schedule groups of resources together to perform a task at a facility, non-facility resources can be associated to facility/facility pool resources through the **Resource Associations entity (msdyn_bookableresourceassociations)**.

 Resources such as people, equipment, or pool resources,may be associated to a facility or facility pool with date effectivity.
 This means resources will perform work at the facility location during the expressed date range, and they are not eligible for “onsite” work in which they would have to leave the facility and travel to a customer's location.
-This is extremely important as it relates to using the option “Related Resource Pools”.
+This is extremely important as it relates to using the option **Same Resource Tree**.

 ### 1. Create a facility resource